eubinecto/idiombeddings/README.md

-# Idiombeddings - a consituent-induced embeddings for idioms
+# Idiombeddings - a constituent-induced embeddings for idioms

+(WORK IN PROGRESS - this is a spin-off project from the Idiomify project.
+I will start working on this as soon as Idiomify is done)

 ## The Rationale